-Marshall County is an outdoor enthusiast’s dream offering year-round activities, including scenic hiking trails, caving, birding, hunting, and a multitude of water activities on Lake Guntersville.
+Marshall County is an outdoor enthusiast’s dream offering year-round activities, including scenic hiking trails, caving, birding, hunting, bass fishing, and a multitude of water activities on Lake Guntersville.
 Guides are available for everything from fishing and hunting excursions to overnight canoe and camping trips.
-So, come and enjoy Marshall County anytime of the year for a relaxing weekend getaway or a weeklong vacation.
+So, come and enjoy Marshall County any time of the year for a relaxing weekend getaway or a weeklong vacation.
 We have plenty to keep you busy.

 The area is home to a growing equestrian community and a variety of riding opportunities from guided trail rides to boarding and riding lessons are available.
 There are also trails accessible for public riding.

 Horse enthusiasts come from all across the Southeast to compete in Arab’s one day horse show, held every summer at the city park.
 The show has been ranked by the Alabama Walking Horse Association as the best one-day horse show five out of the last 10 years.